Trump Administration Seeks Pakistan's Help For Promoting “Durable Peace Between Israel and Iran”

 Shanghai Cooperation Organization (SCO) Defense Ministers

-At a recent Shanghai Cooperation Organization (SCO) Defense Ministers meeting in China, nine member countries(China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Uzbekistan, India, Pakistan, Iran and Belarus) rejected India's attempt to insert a reference to Pahalgam in the joint statement.
+At a recent Shanghai Cooperation Organization (SCO) Defense Ministers meeting in China, nine member countries(China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Uzbekistan, Pakistan, Iran and Belarus) rejected India's attempt to insert a reference to Pahalgam in the joint statement.
 Earlier, India distanced itself from SCO's joint condemnation of Israel’s attacks on Iran.
 India also abstained from voting on a UN resolution regarding the Israel-Palestine conflict, specifically related to the humanitarian situation in Gaza.
 This decision continues India's pattern of abstaining on resolutions criticizing Israel.

 While India claims the mantle of the "Global South" leadership, its actions do not align with its ambition.
 On the other hand, Pakistan's policies and actions are much more aligned with those of the BRICS nations.
 Pakistan is not currently a member of the BRICS yet, but both China and Russia have publicly expressed support for its inclusion as a full member.